This is one of the most commonly missed tax credits. Can you claim it?

 Your parents worked hard to take great care of you growing up and you’re happy to return the favour.
 The good news?
 The CRA (the Canada Revenue Agency) wants to say “thanks” too.
-If you’ve got an aging parent or relative living under your roof, you might be eligible for the caregiver amount.
-It’s one of the most commonly overlooked tax credits, and it’s intended to create additional tax savings for Canadians supporting aging relatives or a disabled dependant at home, rather than in our healthcare system.
+If you’ve got an aging parent or relative, you might be eligible for the Canada caregiver amount.
+It’s one of the most commonly overlooked tax credits, and it’s intended to create additional tax savings for Canadians supporting infirm or dependants at home, rather than in our healthcare system.

 I have a parent living with me, but they’re in good health.
 Can I claim the caregiver amount?

-My husband’s mother moved in.
-Can I still claim the caregiver amount?
+My husband’s infirm mother moved in.
+Who can claim the caregiver amount?

 My wife is 68.
 Am I eligible for the caregiver amount?

 If your spouse is infirm, the Canada caregiver amount consists of a supplement of $2,273 to the spouse or common-law partner amount.